 Wikipedia?

 You already know how helpful it is to get some background information on your research topics.
-Wikipedia is often the default because it's so easy to find an entry and the entries can sometimes be helpful.
+Wikipedia is often the default because it's so easy to find an entry.
+It is literally at the top of most search results on the web.

-That said, the quality and reliability of Wikipedia entries are not something you can count on.
-A Wikipedia entry is only as good as the sources it cites.
-You should not cite Wikipedia, but you can follow the source notes.
+That said, a wikipedia entry is only as good as the sources it cites and the content can be changed by anyone who creates an account.
+For that reason, you should not cite Wikipedia, but you can follow the source notes.